-Welcome spring!
 Do you love this time of year?
 I sure do.
 I love the feeling of warmth in the air again, the smell of flowers beginning to blossom, seeing new produce items in the markets, and the newness of energy that spring brings to us all.
 It’s such a fresh, bright time of the year.

 I don’t think you really care about me waxing poetic about spring, however.

-So, let’s talk food!
+So, let’s talk about food!

 You can also play with the salad dressing used in this dish.
 My original recipe called for the ‘simple cider vinaigrette’ from my Vive le Vegan cookbook.
 It’s a punchy apple cider vinaigrette that is easy to make with just a few ingredients.

 That simple cider dressing recipe did include some oil, however, so here I’ve opted to use my Citrus-Tahini Dressing.
 I have a couple of other suggestions for dressings in the recipe, but this one will work very well.
-It’s fresh and bright, and has good acidity.
+It’s fresh and bright and has good acidity.

 Quinoa Spring Salad